 In 1973, the fourth Hollywood Market began when the family purchased from Tony’s Market on Opdyke Road in Auburn Hills.
 In 1999, this Hollywood Store was relocated to the former J & J Market at the corner of South Boulevard and Opdyke Road, where you’ll find it today in Bloomfield Township.

 In 1978, the search for another store location brought the Welch’s to Shelby Township*, where they purchased the former Auburn Orchards Market on Auburn Road and made it the fifth Hollywood Market.

 Although it was a long stretch from 1978 to 2007, it was well worth the wait.
 This time the Welch Family decided to increase their store total by three, these additions were purchased from the former Michigan Farmer Jack grocery chain.
 They’re located on Campbell Rd. in Madison Heights, Rochester Rd. in Rochester and Lapeer Rd. in Lake Orion*.
 With the addition of the three new stores, as of November 2017, The Welch’s Hollywood Markets were seven strong.

-*Unfortunately, due to competition in the neighborhood, the Shelby Township location was closed in November 2017.
-It was tremendously hard to make that decision, but luckily, Hollywood Markets was able to offer all employees at the Shelby Township location the option to join the Hollywood families at its other six locations.
+*Unfortunately, due to competition in the neighborhood and other factors, the Shelby Township location was closed in November 2017 and the Lake Orion location closed in January 2018.
+Luckily, Hollywood Markets was able to offer all employees at both locations the option to join the Hollywood families at its other five locations.

 And there you have it, 1924 to present, 93 years and counting, our remaining stores are going strong, still proudly serving past, present and future Hollywood Markets customers.
 Our mission of customer service remains the same as it was in the beginning.
 And as we move forward with the fourth generation of the Welch family and Hollywood Markets, we stand by what Mrs. Welch said long ago in her advertising flyer from the 1930’s… “We Aim To Please.”